akirastarlord/Traditional-Colors/README.md

 # Project Traditional Colors

-<h4>Since this project is under development and not released yet, you need XCode to run the app on iOS device simulator.
+<h4>Since this project is under development and not released yet, you need XCode to run the app on iOS device simulator.</br>
-  For demo purpose, some screenshots are included describing the functionalities.</h4>
+For demo purpose, some screenshots are included describing the functionalities.</br>
+Contact Yiyang Zhang at akirastarlord@gmail.com if you have any questions.</h4>

 </br>